GiovanniCornejo/rusty-vault/README.md

 # RustyVault

-A secure command-line password manager implemented in Rust.
+RustyVault is a secure command-line password manager implemented in Rust.
+It provides users with the ability to generate strong, random passwords and securely store and retrieve password entries.

-## Project Roadmap
+## Project Overview

-This section provides an overview of planned features, ongoing tasks, and future enhancements for the project.
+This project is divided into two main modules: password generation and password management.

+### Password Generation Module

+The password generation module focuses on generating strong, random passwords according to user-defined criteria.
+This module ensures that users can create secure passwords for their accounts with ease.

-### Current Tasks
+#### Current Tasks

 - [x] Set up project repository
+- [ ] Implement password generation mechanism
+- [ ] Write tests for password generation logic
+- [ ] Design user interface for specifying password generation options
+- [ ] Develop command-line interface (CLI) interaction for password generation
+- [ ] Test and validate password generation functionality
+- [ ] Document password generation usage and options

+#### Planned Features

+- [ ] Add configuration file for customization of default password generation options
+- [ ] Implement password strength analysis for user-created passwords
+- [ ] Enhance password generation algorithm for improved randomness and security

+### Password Management Module

+The password management module focuses on securely storing and managing password entries.
+This module ensures that users can access their passwords whenever they need them while keeping them protected from unauthorized access.

+#### Current Tasks

 - [x] Design data model for password entries
 - [ ] Choose encryption mechanism
+- [ ] Implement password encryption and storage functionality
-- [ ] Implement command-line interface (CLI)
+- [ ] Develop command-line interface (CLI) interaction for password management
-- [ ] Develop password encryption and storage functionality
+- [ ] Test and validate password storage and retrieval functionality
+- [ ] Document password management usage and options

+#### Planned Features

-- [ ] Write tests for encryption and decryption
+- [ ] Add support for storing additional metadata (e.g., website URLs, account names)
-- [ ] Implement error handling and input validation
+- [ ] Implement import and export functionality for password data
+- [ ] Explore options for secure password sharing between trusted users

-### Planned Features
+### Future Enhancements

-- [ ] Add password generation functionality
+- [ ] Integrate password generation module with password management for automatic password generation
-- [ ] Implement password strength analysis
+- [ ] Implement support for multi-device synchronization and backup
-- [ ] Integrate with external password managers (e.g., LastPass, Bitwarden)
+- [ ] Develop browser extension(s) to automate password insertion into web forms
 - [ ] Enhance usability with interactive prompts and user-friendly messaging

-### Future Enhancements

-- [ ] Implement support for storing additional metadata (e.g., website URLs, account names)
-- [ ] Add support for importing and exporting password data
-- [ ] Implement secure password sharing between trusted users
-- [ ] Explore options for multi-device synchronization and backup
-- [ ] Browser extension(s) to integrate with the program for automation

 ## Goal

-### Motivation

-RustyVault is a project aimed at expanding my skills in Rust programming and exploring best practices in software development.
+RustyVault is a project aimed at expanding my skills in Rust programming and exploring best practices in encryption and decryption.
 While the primary goal is to create a secure command-line password manager, the project also serves as a learning opportunity for me to deepen my understanding of Rust and cryptography.

-### Contributing Code
+## Contributing

-At this time, no contributions are being accepted for RustyVault.
-The project is primarily for educational purposes, and I am focusing on developing and refining the codebase independently.
-The contribution policy may change in the future as the project evolves.
+Contributions to RustyVault are currently not accepted as this project is primarily for educational purposes.
+However, feel free to fork the repository and experiment with the code for your own use.
+The contribution policy may change in the future as the project grows in scope.

-### Educational Purposes

-Please note that RustyVault is primarily a learning project and may not be suitable for production use.
-While every effort is made to ensure the security and reliability of the code, it's important to exercise caution when handling sensitive information.
-By contributing to this project, you acknowledge that your participation is for educational purposes and that the project is provided "as is" without warranty of any kind.
+## License

+This project is licensed under the [MIT License](LICENSE).